-The changing economic and social landscapes, in recent times, amongst a number of countries throughout the world with many years' experience of implementing individualised funding (e.g. Scotland and England) - has meant that the delivery of such supports has had to be amended and adjusted.
-These changes reflect how the 2008 -2013 recession adversely affected health and social care spending, with European countries such as Greece, Ireland, Spain and Portugal (arguably some of the hardest hit European countries of the recent global financial crisis) having seen substantial cuts in these areas.
-(Pearson & Ridley, 2016) With many European countries still feeling the effects of the recent financial crisis, the Irish government, for example, is expectant that plans to implement individualised funding can be framed within a cost-neutral paradigm (Department of Health, 2016).
+The changing economic and social landscapes, in recent times, amongst a number of countries throughout the world with many years' experience of implementing individualized funding (e.g., Scotland and England) - has meant that the delivery of such supports has had to be amended and adjusted.
+These changes reflect how the 2008-2013 recession adversely affected health and social care spending, with European countries such as Greece, Ireland, Spain and Portugal (arguably some of the hardest hit European countries of the recent global financial crisis) having seen substantial cuts in these areas (Pearson & Ridley, 2016).
+With many European countries still feeling the effects of the recent financial crisis, the Irish government, for example, is expectant that plans to implement individualized funding can be framed within a cost-neutral paradigm (Department of Health, 2016).

-However, policy makers, in countries planning initial implementation of individualised funding, need to be cognisant of the inevitable set-up and transitionary period, whereby the whole sector shifts their thinking and practical approach to delivering services.
+However, policy makers, in countries planning initial implementation of individualized funding, need to be cognizant of the inevitable set-up and transitionary period, whereby the whole sector shifts their thinking and practical approach to delivering services.
 As outlined above, this requires, amongst other things, significant investment in training.
-Furthermore, there will be costs associated with changing the traditional governance, monitoring and review systems, an essential step to ensure successful implementation.
+Furthermore, there will be costs associated with changing the traditional governance, monitoring, and review systems, an essential step to ensure successful implementation.
 Indeed, on a more practical level, there will be a period of time when a person may be availing of traditional services, while trialling new supports, often within the mainstream, community setting - perhaps requiring dual-funding.
 It is inevitable that additional set-up costs will be required.
 If cost neutrality however, continues to be a driving force, then policy needs to be in place to release funds from 'block funding', thereby providing the flexibility to part fund traditional services while also part funding new and emerging sources of support.

-Indeed, those countries which are striving to improve the delivery of individualised funding are not limited to economic casualties of the recession; others with little austerity - having avoided the 2008-2013 recession - are also striving to improve the delivery of individualised funding, such as efforts under the new National Disability Insurance Scheme (NDIS) in Australia (Reddihough et al., 2016).
-Policy makers can look to such countries, that are utilising a social insurance scheme, for guidance into the future, but this review would suggest that vast amounts of money are being spent on services with which many people are dissatisfied and simply do not want to use.
+Indeed, those countries which are striving to improve the delivery of individualised funding are not limited to economic casualties of the recession; others with little austerity - having avoided the 2008-2013 recession - are also striving to improve the delivery of individualized funding, such as efforts under the new National Disability Insurance Scheme (NDIS) in Australia (Reddihough, Meehan, Stott, Delacy, & Australian Cerebral Palsy, R., Australian Cerebral Palsy Register, G., & the Australian Cerebral Palsy Register, G., 2016).
+Policy makers can look to such countries, that are utilizing a social insurance scheme, for guidance into the future, but this review would suggest that vast amounts of money are being spent on services with which many people are dissatisfied and simply do not want to use.
 Arguably therefore, the first step could involve an overhaul of current systems, including the allocation of funding.
-As such, service providers should be included in this process, encouraged to develop business plans that outline the necessary steps to transition from traditional service delivery to one that embodies the philosophy and ethos of individualised funding.
+As such, service providers should be included in this process, encouraged to develop business plans that outline the necessary steps to transition from traditional service delivery to one that embodies the philosophy and ethos of individualized funding.